Blueavian9/Blueavian9/README.md

 - 📧 I have hyper intelligent awareness and like challenges

-- 📫  i like a challenge and have a problem solving mentality.
+- 📫  I like a challenge and have a problem solving mentality.

 <br/><br/>
 <hr/>